ICHRA vs. Group Health Plans: Is an ICHRA Better Than a Traditional Group Plan?

 Sep 7, 2022

-Is an ICHRA better than the group plan options employers have relied on for years?
+Is an ICHRA better than the group health plan options employers have relied on for years?
 If “better” means more flexible, more affordable, and more choices, then yes!

 An ICHRA is a revolutionary healthcare insurance model that gives employees the power to choose, while improving employers’ bottom lines